 - Double-click it

-- You will either get the backup file with .cab extensions or a backup folder in the .SAJ folder
+- You will either get the backup file with a .cab extension or a backup folder in the .SAJ folder

 - If possible, delete the previous backup files and take new backups

-- Create a backup for the company files again, in the case facing an issue contact now Sage Support Number urgent basis.
+- Create a backup of the company files again, in case you face an issue, contact Sage Support Number on an urgent basis.

 Solution 3: Update Automatic Backup Configuration